History of education: Vinaya Pitaka

 It is a Buddhist canon that contains a code of rules and regulations that govern the Buddhist community residing in the Monastery.
 The Vinaya Pitaka is especially preached to Buddhist monks (Sanga) to maintain discipline when interacting with people and nature.
-The set of rules ensures that people, animals, nature and the environment are not harmed by the Buddhist monks.
+The set of rules ensures that people, animals, nature, and the environment are not harmed by the Buddhist monks.

 Sutta Pitaka

 It is divided into 5 niyakas (collections).
-It contains Buddhas teachings recorded mainly as sermons and.
+It contains Buddha's teachings recorded mainly as sermons.

 Abhidhamma Pitaka

 It contains a summary and analysis of Buddha's teachings.

-An early centre of learning in India dating back to the 5th century BC was Taxila (also known as Takshashila), which taught the trayi Vedas and the eighteen accomplishments.
+An early center of learning in India dating back to the 5th century BC was Taxila (also known as Takshashila), which taught the trayi Vedas and the eighteen accomplishments.
 It was an important Vedic/Hindu and Buddhist centre of learning from the 6th century BC to the 5th century AD.

-Another important centre of learning from 5th century CE was Nalanda.
+Another important center of learning from the 5th century CE was Nalanda.
 In the kingdom of Magadha, Nalanda was well known Buddhist monastery.
-Scholars and students from Tibet, China, Korea and Central Asia traveled to Nalanda in pursuit of education.
-Vikramashila was one of the largest Buddhist monasteries that was set up in 8th to 9th centuries.
+Scholars and students from Tibet, China, Korea, and Central Asia traveled to Nalanda in pursuit of education.
+Vikramashila was one of the largest Buddhist monasteries that was set up in the 8th to 9th centuries.